Minister Hermione Granger

 At the start of their first year in Hogwarts, Hermione and Lavender were roommates, but they never became close or good friends.

 Tension between Hermione and Lavender began once the latter started dating her best friend, Ron, in 1996, because Hermione harbored romantic feelings for Ron.
 Lavender later broke up with Ron when he called out for Hermione's name instead of hers after he was poisoned by brandy that Slughorn unwittingly served him.
-Despite the breakup between Lavender and Ron, Hermione chose to not display open affection towards Ron so Lavender's feelings would not get hurt.
+Despite the breakup between Lavender and Ron, Hermione chose not to display open affection towards Ron so Lavender's feelings would not get hurt.
 She also came to Lavender's rescue during the Battle of Hogwarts, blasting Fenrir Greyback away from her.
 Unfortunately, Lavender was mortally wounded by Greyback and was already dead by the time Hermione reached her.
 It can be assumed that Hermione was at least saddened by Lavender's death.

 Parvati Patil (former roommate and rival)